mascaldotfr/CoRT/README.md

 ## Known issues

-* display on mobile devices is weird due to flex in the WM skill row. it's not easy to fix, as even regnumsentinel had the issue.
-Use your device in landscape mode if it really bothers you.
+* ~display on mobile devices is weird due to flex in the WM skill row. it's not easy to fix, as even regnumsentinel had the issue.
+Use your device in landscape mode if it really bothers you.~ *This is fixed on most devices.*
 * shared urls are long, this could be fixed by using an url shortener api, but free plans may be quickly limit rated and they're not permanent.
 I don't want to have a database server, since it then would require a separate server and